liamkohncoffey/EffectoryAssignment/README.md

 # Possible hotspots
 - The only thing i can think of that might not workin is the .json object path, If this doesn't work update the pathname to what ever it should be.

-Completed:
-- Getting one or more questions and answer options.
-- Posting one or more answers for the questions.

-Incomplete
-- paging the result.
-- Returning a results calculation of min, max, average for each answer, calculated across the departments.
-- Create a test-suite